 What Can be Done to Prevent Ice Damming?

-Sure, an 'ice and water shield' membrane is better to have than not - but it is not an impenetrable barrier!
-In fact, asphalt shingles must be nailed, which means any ice and water shield membrane underneath will have an average 4 nail penetrations every square foot (likely more).
-I'd prefer to call it an 'asphalt membrane' and leave it at that. -Jesse
+An 'ice and water shield' membrane is better to have than not - but it is not an impenetrable barrier!
+In fact, asphalt shingles must be nailed in place, which means any ice and water shield membrane underneath will have an average 4 nail penetrations every square foot (likely more).
+We'd prefer to call it an 'asphalt membrane' and leave it at that.
+These membranes are an additional layer of protection but ice dam related leaks occur all the time, even with a membrane present beneath the shingles.

 In short, an ice and water shield membrane is not your insurance to a known ice damming problem.
 It is a good added layer of protection, that is all.